-- What assumptions did we get to know here? - The search space is restricted to certain subspaces - A clustering criterion that implements the downward closure property enables efficient search heuristics - The locality assumption enables efficient search heuristics - Assuming simple additive models ("patterns") enables efficient search heuristics - ... - Remember: also the clustering model may rely on further assumptions that have nothing to do with the infinite search space - Number of clusters need to be specified - Results are not deterministic e.g. due to randomized procedures - ... - We can classify the existing approaches according to the assumptions they made to conquer the infinite search space
+- What assumptions did we get to know here? - The search space is restricted to certain subspaces - A clustering criterion that implements the downward closure property enables efficient search heuristics - The locality assumption enables efficient search heuristics - Assuming simple additive models ("patterns") enables efficient search heuristics - • - Remember: also the clustering model may rely on further assumptions that have nothing to do with the infinite search space - Number of clusters need to be specified - Results are not deterministic e.g. due to randomized procedures - • - We can classify the existing approaches according to the assumptions they made to conquer the infinite search space

-- The global view - Subspace clustering/projected clustering: - The search space is restricted to axis-parallel subspaces - A clustering criterion that implements the downward closure property is defined (usually based a global density threshold) - The locality assumption enables efficient search heuristics - Bi-clustering/pattern-based clustering: - The search space is restricted to special forms and locations of subspaces or half-spaces - Over-optimization (e.g. singularity clusters) is avoided by assuming a predefined number of clusters - Correlation clustering: - The locality assumption enables efficient search heuristics - Any of the proposed methods is based on at least one assumption because otherwise, it would not be applicable
+- The global view - Subspace clustering/projected clustering: - The search space is restricted to axis-parallel subspaces - A clustering criterion that implements the downward closure property is defined (usually based on a global density threshold) - The locality assumption enables efficient search heuristics - Bi-clustering/pattern-based clustering: - The search space is restricted to special forms and locations of subspaces or half-spaces - Greedy-search based on statistical assumptions - Correlation clustering: - The locality assumption enables efficient search heuristics - Any of the proposed methods is based on at least one assumption because otherwise, it would not be applicable